 Splish, splash, splosh, splish, splash…Dance, dance, dance in muddy puddles…

 Peppa Pig is a life-saver.
-We live by carrying a Peppa Pig toy everywhere we go.
+We survive by carrying a Peppa Pig toy everywhere we go.
 It works wonders for our toddler.
 Every child is different and likes different things, Maybe your toddler prefers Thomas and Friends or Ben and Hollys’s Little Kingdom.
 When figured out what your toddler prefers, just sit back and get those jobs completed!

 This point is slightly controversial, as some people keep their kids busy all day with the TV, Others rarely use it and say it damages their child’s eyes among other things.
 We personally only use the TV with the toddler in-case of an emergency and only really switch it on once a week for 30 minutes–1 hour to really get some important work finalised or to take a call.